Abortion-Linked Vaccines: A Moral Analysis with Michael Pakaluk and Jay Richards [transcript]

 TM: And if we were OK with being regarded as irrational as the Muslims who don’t want to eat pigs—as probably people privately regard them as being more or less irrational for that—we would probably get similar compliance, you know?
 And Jay, I just read this afternoon a piece that you wrote for The Stream on this very topic that you had sent me.

-JR: Yes, absolutely, I mean I think that’s the difficulty; I do think that part of what Bishop Schneider and Bishop Strickland are doing, though I agree with you that they may seem to go too far on the philosophical point, is that they’re in some ways overcompensating for the lack of witness that we have.
-Our piece at The Stream that I wrote with John Zmirak was essentially this question: “Could there be viable alternatives to the fetal tissue lines?”
+JR: Our piece at The Stream that I wrote with John Zmirak was essentially this question: “Could there be viable alternatives to the fetal tissue lines?”
 Initially I thought, actually the alternatives aren’t easy.
 But if Catholics from the very beginning had been saying and backing up with our actions: “We’re not going to take these vaccines!
 Maybe there are some times for it would be licit for us to do so, but on principle we aren’t going to do it if they are in any way implicated in abortion.”
 We would have drastically increased the basic market incentive for drug companies to find alternatives.
-We absolutely have not done that, and if anything we have done the opposite in the COVID-19 crisis.
-We have made it clear that we will very quickly roll over.
 There’s a famous minority rule talked about by Nicholas Nassim Taleb, who describes this is very often why meat is very often halal.
 You can have a very devoted minority but if they have a distinct requirement very often market actors will figure out a way to accommodate that very vocal minority and everyone else sort of has to deal with it as well.
 If even 10 percent of the population said that “we are not going to take these vaccines unless you find another way to develop them”, I daresay that by now someone would have found an alternative to do so.
 For profit reasons.
 But we haven’t even tried that yet.

 Archbishop Schneider, Bishop Strickland, et al. statement

 TM: So Jay, you mentioned that your reason for interest in this topic is specifically the point at which people were mandating vaccines.
 You know, for me, I have been more generally (and pretty well documented on this podcast) against the sort of extreme reaction we have had on COVID.
 So I had my own reasons why I probably wasn’t going to get the vaccine anyway.
 And for me, I was less concerned about it because the cooperation with the abortion in the past, as I understood it before I read Michael’s article which sort of changed my mind, was so remote that I was more concerned about cooperation here and now with kind of what seemed to be a massive behavioral control program.
 And I don’t say that saying that meaning that COVID isn’t real or anything like that.
 It’s just the way that it’s being responded to is ridiculous.
 So the thing that got me interested in this cooperation with abortion issue was reading this piece signed by Archbishop Schneider, Bishop Strickland, and some other bishops, called “COVID Vaccines: The End Cannot Justify the Means”.
-It was published in Crisis and elsewhere, and it bothered me because even though I’m not somebody who is very enthusiastic about the vaccine for various reasons.
-It bothered me to see bishops that I admire and who are some of the few who seem to actually care about a lot of things, taking a stance that seemed to be contradicting the ordinary magisterium of the Church or at the very least imposing a burden on people’s consciences.
-But I totally understood where they were coming from in kind of reacting to the fact that nobody seems to care about this at all.
+It was published in Crisis and elsewhere, and it bothered me because even though I’m not somebody who is very enthusiastic about the vaccine for various reasons, it bothered me to see bishops that I admire taking a stance that seemed to be contradicting the ordinary magisterium of the Church or at the very least imposing a burden on people’s consciences.
 Let me just, let's just address this, I think we can do it pretty quickly.
 So in this statement they made, there are many good points, as I said.
 What I really take issue with is at the beginning they say that “No level of cooperation, however remote with abortion, whether in the past or ongoing, is morally justifiable.”
 They say outright that the Congregation for the Doctrine of the Faith, both in its most recent statement and in previous statements on this, is contradicting Catholic teaching.
 They say, “To argue that such vaccines can be morally licit if there is no alternative is in itself contradictory and cannot be acceptable for Catholics.”
 They go on to say later,

 “The theological principle of material cooperation is certainly valid and may be applied to a whole host of cases, e.g. in paying taxes, the use of products made from slave labor, and so on.
 However, this principle can hardly be applied to the case of vaccines made from fetal cell lines, because those who knowingly and voluntarily receive such vaccines enter into a kind of concatenation, albeit very remote, with the abortion industry.
 The crime of abortion is so monstrous that any kind of concatenation of this kind, even a very remote one, is immoral and cannot be accepted under any circumstances by a Catholic once he has become fully aware of it.”